T0nyX1ang/MATLAB2TikZ/README.md

 This is an Java assignment which converts MATLAB plots to TikZ pictures.

 ## Features offered now:
+* Importing pictures.
+* Generating TikZ documents using the imported picture.
 * Viewing TikZ files(\*.tikz) by adding something to it and compile it using pdflatex/xelatex.
-* Importing pictures.
+* Automatically generation and preview mode.

 ## Dependecies:
 * LaTeX compiler: xelatex or pdflatex in your $PATH.
+* (Future) Tesseract-OCR: tesseract-ocr in your $PATH to enable word recognition.

 ## Update Notes:

+### Version 0.1.0
+* Basic structure of 2-d plots are constructed now.
+* Automatic mode enabled.
+* **NOTICE: You need to manually entering data because word recognition hasn't been developed now.**

 ### Version 0.0.9:
 * Get prepared for the program.